Asics GT 3000 3 Review Facts

 Despite the overlays throughout the upper, the shoe is very breathable.
 This is due to the number of holes in the upper, which are prevalent along the entire upper piece.
 From the forefoot to the tongue to the heel, there are plenty of breathable areas throughout the shoe.
 The heel counter takes away some of the breathing areas in the heel, but Asics did a nice job keeping the back of the shoe cool.
 The Comfordry Sock Liner goes a long way in adding to the breathability.
 It eliminates moisture and keeps your foot cool and dry.
 The sock liner is removable, but doing so takes away some cushioning and breathability.

-Asics always provides some of the most comfortable shoes
+Asics always provides some of the most comfortable shoes for standing

-on the market, and with the amount of work that they put into the midsole and upper of the GT 3000 3, they are continuing their tradition of comfortable shoes.
+, walking and running on the market, and with the amount of work that they put into the midsole and upper of the GT 3000 3, they are continuing their tradition of comfortable shoes.
 The FluidRide midsole feels nice and soft underneath your foot and provides plenty of cushioning and bounce as you run.
 The upper fits nicely around the top of your foot, but still gives your foot and toes plenty of room to move.
 The addition of the heel counter, which wasn’t featured in the GT 3000 2, adds to the comfort as it keeps your foot secure.
 This shoe is comfortable enough for you to use in your daily life.

 A few runners have complained that the shoes are just too generic looking.
 Asics has never been over the top with their style.
 Their shoes are solid running shoes that look nice, but they don’t stand out in any way.
 I disagree with this sentiment.
 I think Asics puts together a nice, clean shoe that looks good.
 It may not be flashy, but you’re not buying running shoes because they look good.
 You’re buying them because they perform well.
 And the GT 3000 3 look just as good as any other shoe on the market.
 The shoe is available in a couple of different color options through Amazon.